 Before joining the firm, Sachin served as a law clerk to the Honorable Richard W. Story in the United States District Court for the Northern District of Georgia.

 Sachin received his law degree from the University of Georgia School of Law, where he served as an editor of the Law Review and a member of the national moot court competition team.
-He received his undergraduate degree in political science, magna cum laude, and a Master of Public Administration degree from the University of Georgia School of Public and International Affairs.
+He received his undergraduate degree in political science and a Master of Public Administration degree from the University of Georgia School of Public and International Affairs.

 Successfully served as plaintiffs’ counsel in an action alleging professional malpractice, fraud, and RICO claims against a Big Four accounting firm.